nncl/my-atom/autocomplete-modules/README.md

 ## Configuration

+**Include file extension:**  Include the file's extension when filling in the completion.

 **Vendor directories:** A list of directories to search for modules relative to the project root. (*Default:* `node_modules`)

+**Webpack support:** Look for webpack configuration file and add the `resolve.modulesDirectories` paths to the module search scope.

+**Webpack configuration filename:** Name of the configuration file to look for. (*Default:* `webpack.config.js`)

+**Babel Plugin Module Alias support:** Look for a [Babel Plugin Module Alias](https://github.com/tleunen/babel-plugin-module-alias) configuration and use it for the autocomplete suggestions.

 License
 -------